 Liberation has one really cool thing to offer (outside of its history).
 The food court Gare du Sud!
-This hall used to be a train station, however, nowadays, it serves as a place where the locals can come together and choose from variety of restaurant stands serving all types of cuisine.
+This hall used to be a train station, however, nowadays, it serves as a place where the locals can come together and choose from a variety of restaurant stands serving all types of cuisine.

 Lastly, the district of Cimiez hides a lot of fascinating things.
 The remains of the baths from the period of Roman Empire, the Museum of Henri Matisse and Monastery of Cimiez, still occupied by Franciscan monks.

-If you’re visiting French Riviera, Nice is a great place to set up your “base camp”.
+If you’re visiting the French Riviera, Nice is a great place to set up your “base camp”.
 With easily accessible and well organized public transport it won’t take you long to get anywhere - from Grasse and Cannes to Monaco or Italy.
 The area, however, has much more to offer than just it’s big and prominent cities.
-There is plenty of smaller medieval villages that are waiting for you to discover them and beautiful hiking spot that can promise you some of the best views on the Mediterranean sea.
+There is plenty of smaller medieval villages that are waiting for you to discover them and beautiful hiking spots that can promise you some of the best views on the Mediterranean sea.

 ✈️ Make Friends from All Around the World